Mageshwaran18/Linux/What_is_What/README.md

     Lifetime: May run continuously in the background even without user login.
     Managed by: Service managers like systemd (Linux), services.msc (Windows).
     Examples: Print spooler, web server (Apache/Nginx), database service (MySQL).

+How to kill a process in interactive mode [ top ] ?

+    Press k and enter the process to kill the process in the interactive mode.